Who's who in Trump-Russia saga

 Members of Congress

+He has also chaired the House ethics committee during his time in Washington.

+A member of the House intelligence subcommittee that oversees the National Security Agency and CIA, Conaway has expressed skepticism over the intent of Russian meddling in the 2016 election.

-Devin Nunes -- The man charged with leading the House's investigation into possible connections between Trump associates and Russia's hacking of the 2016 election has been a particular focus of controversy in recent weeks.
+Devin Nunes -- The man once charged with leading the House's investigation into possible connections between Trump associates and Russia's hacking of the 2016 election stepped asied after becoming the focus of controversy.
 Nunes worked on Trump's transition team, publically supported Flynn just hours before his resignation as national security adviser and downplaying Trump's wiretapping allegations against Obama by suggesting they shouldn't be taken literally.

 Nunes particularly provoked Democrats after he disclosed evidence to the press and White House -- before informing Democrats on his committee -- that the Trump team's communications may have been picked up in "incidental" collections by US surveillance of conversations with foreign nationals who were being lawfully monitored.
 That was seen as a move to bolster Trump's claims of having been wiretapped.
 The news Monday that Nunes met his source on White House grounds the day before he briefed Trump sparked the latest round of partisan fighting and has left investigators unable to continue right now.
 Now, Nunes is facing calls to step down as chairman amid questions as to whether he can conduct an impartial investigation.
 He told CNN Tuesday morning, however, that he was "moving forward" with the investigation.